tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 Transform the corpus into meaningful vectors of numbers.
 The transformation is applied on the column named `corpus`.
 If there is no column with that name, an exception is raised.
-The transformed columns are returned in sparse format only if all provided columns (except `corpus`) are sparse.
+The transformed columns are named after the word they are embedding (if the column is already present in the provided dataset, `_[strategy]` is added behind the name).
 See the [Vectorizer](../nlp/vectorizer.md) class for a description of the parameters.
 <br /><br /><br />